nf-core/proteomicslfq/docs/output.md

 ![proteomicslfq workflow](./images/proteomicslfq.svg)

-## Output
+## Output structure

 Output is by default written to the $NXF_WORKSPACE/results folder.
-The output consists of the following folders:
+The output consists of the following folders (follow the links for a more detailed description):

 results